Netgate/frr/doc/user/bgp.rst

    lowest to highest.  `line` can also be a regular expression which matches this Large Community attribute.

-.. index:: no ip large-community-list NAME
+.. index:: no bgp large-community-list NAME
-.. clicmd:: no ip large-community-list NAME
+.. clicmd:: no bgp large-community-list NAME

-.. index:: no ip large-community-list standard NAME
+.. index:: no bgp large-community-list standard NAME
-.. clicmd:: no ip large-community-list standard NAME
+.. clicmd:: no bgp large-community-list standard NAME

-.. index:: no ip large-community-list expanded NAME
+.. index:: no bgp large-community-list expanded NAME
-.. clicmd:: no ip large-community-list expanded NAME
+.. clicmd:: no bgp large-community-list expanded NAME

    These commands delete Large Community lists specified by `name`.
 All Large Community lists share a single namespace.
 This means Large Community lists can be removed by simply specifying the name.

-.. index:: show ip large-community-list
+.. index:: show bgp large-community-list
-.. clicmd:: show ip large-community-list
+.. clicmd:: show bgp large-community-list

-.. index:: show ip large-community-list NAME
+.. index:: show bgp large-community-list NAME
-.. clicmd:: show ip large-community-list NAME
+.. clicmd:: show bgp large-community-list NAME

    This command display current large-community-list information.
 When `name` is specified the community list information is shown.